 Strictly speaking, as a tool first and foremost, the 940 can do pretty much anything the 940-1 can do just as well, while keeping an extra $100 in your pocket.
 The way I was able to justify spending the extra dough came down to time.
 I carry my knife every day, I spend time fondling and playing with it, and when I look at my knife I want a sense of pride of ownership, which the 940-1 has in spades over the 940.
 When you spread that out over a lifetime of ownership, what’s $100 really?

 I hope you’ve enjoyed reading this review half as much as I’ve enjoyed writing it, and if I was able to help you to decide on owning the Benchmade 940-1, so much the better.
 It’s true that I’m in love with the 940-1 and congratulate Benchmade on an outstanding feat.
 I feel almost as if the 940-1 is as much a piece of art as it is a tool, and in the time I’ve owned it, it has been flicked open and fondled, covered in food and once even in tree sap.
 One of the greatest strengths of this knife is its ability to continue to perform, while looking damn sharp doing so, day in and day out.
 Simply one of the very best EDC’s your money can buy.
 I’m sad to say my original 940 may rarely see the light of day, there’s a new sheriff in town.

-The Good: Beautiful, sleek, light with insane levels of performance
+- Beautiful, sleek, light with insane levels of performance

-The Bad: Black pocket clip can lose color, a tad expensive
+- Black pocket clip can lose color, a tad expensive